10+ Cyber Security Decisions You (and Me) Will Regret in The Future [Updated]

 1. Keep at least 2 copies of your data.

-So, for people like you and I, who can’t really spare that much time when it comes to backing up their data, here’s a simple and actionable guide to follow.
+Therefore, for people like you and I, who can’t really spare that much time when it comes to backing up data, here’s a simple and actionable guide to follow.

 Several security solutions offer backups for your computer data, and many of them will do this automatically and periodically.
 You can also create your own backups (and it won’t hurt to have multiple backups anyway).
 Just be disciplined in making sure you regularly do the backups so that if something should happen, the minimum amount of data is lost.